SudhansuuRanjan/FirstDApp_Bounty_Repo/README.md

 ## Introduction

 This DApp is a simple clone of StackUp, in which admin can create a quest and users have to first join the quest then they can submit their answers.
-If the answer is correct then they will be rewarded.
+If the answer is correct and rewards are available then they will be rewarded.

 ## Which features I am trying to add and why?

 1. **Quests can be created with a time limit.** This feature is added to make the DApp more realistic.
 In StackUp, there are time limits for every quest.
-As feature will help to prevent the users from joining the quest before and after the set time limit since we are rewarding the users and there may be 2000+ submitions so we will need a lot of workforce to review the quests and we cannot reward a quest for the lifetime since answers will be out and everyone will be just randomly submitting for rewards.
+As this feature will help to prevent the users from joining the quest before and after the set time limit since we are rewarding the users and there may be 2000+ submissions so we will need a lot of workforce to review the quests and we cannot reward a quest for the lifetime since answers will be out and everyone will be just randomly submitting for rewards.

 2. **Added a functionality to Review Quests** This feature is added to make the DApp more realistic.
-As in StackUp, there are admins who review the quest submitions of the users and mark them as rewarded or rejected or approved.
-There is no purpose of bringing quests if we(admin) cannot review the submitions of the users and reward them.
+As in StackUp, there are admins who review the quest submissions of the users and mark them as rewarded or rejected or approved.
+There is no purpose of bringing quests if we(admin) cannot review the submissions of the users and reward them.
 So, I picked this feature.

 ## My Work and How It works?